West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 than antenna performance if you have enough signal strength.

-Be sure that any indoor antenna you use or purchase has a built-in UHF
+Be sure that any indoor antenna you use or purchase has a built-in UHF "loop" antenna.
-\"loop\" antenna.
 The telescoping rod type antennas are meant for VHF reception only, and will be of no benefit in receiving WLT translator signals.